xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 -----------------------

 Now that we have a database that owncloud can use, we need to deploy the frontend application.
-First login to the box that you will be installing ownCloud on.
+First login to the server that you will be installing ownCloud on.
 Create a root shell again by running

 .. code::